Buddhist Living: An 8-Week Course in Embodying Wisdom

 Cost & Commitment:

-In staying in integrity to the 2,600-year-old Buddhist tradition, this course will be offered on the “gift economy;” aka on donation, as a practice of mutual giving and receiving!
+In staying in integrity with the 2,600-year-old Buddhist tradition, this course will be offered on the “gift economy;” aka on donation, as a practice of mutual giving and receiving.

-Also, as donation-based offerings are a bit foreign in our culture, I would love for you to read over this article on how I think about the financial part of donation-based courses.
-I trust that whatever you donate will be the perfect amount!
+As donation-based offerings are a bit foreign in our culture, I request that you read over this article on how to think about the financial part of donation-based courses.
+I trust that whatever you donate will be the perfect amount.
 No one will be turned away or judged for lack of funds!

 Also, just as importantly, offered-on-donation doesn’t mean “come when you feel like it” or “only participate halfway.”
-While of course life happens and you may have to miss a week, I’d request that you make a genuine commitment to showing up and doing the practices — that’s the only real way to turn these teachings from a good idea into something you truly live and embody.
+While of course life happens and you may have to miss a week or two, I’d request that you make a genuine commitment to showing up and doing the practices — that’s the only real way to turn these teachings from a good idea into something that truly makes a difference in your life.